AAMBIS-Owa Party List: 18th Congress

 Ang Asosasyon Sang Mangunguma Nga Bisaya-Owa Mangunguma (AAMBIS-Owa Party-list) participated in the 2019 House of Representatives elections where it won a seat for the 18th Congress.
-As a party-list it stated constituents are Filipino farmers.
+As a party-list its stated constituents are Filipino farmers.
 Sharon Garin, who has been AAMBIS-Owa's representative since 2010 in the 15th Congress, retained her seat in the House of Representatives.
-Garin belongs to a political family, with her cousin Jimmy Garin also a partylist nominee for the 2019 election and her husband Richard Garin a former congressman himself.
+Garin belongs to a political family: her cousin Jimmy Garin is also a partylist nominee for the 2019 election and her brother Richard Garin is a former congressman.

 As representative, Garin proposed various measures concerning agriculture.
-She filed a bill proposing the amendment of the Customs Modernization and Tariffication Act (CMTA) which would enable the government to better deal with agricultural smuggling and improve trade facilitation.
-Garin also filed a legislation which proposed the regulation of e-cigarettes to protect the interest of tobacco farmers which also would mandate labels and health warnings to such products.
+She filed a bill proposing to amend the Customs Modernization and Tariffication Act (CMTA), which would enable the government to better deal with agricultural smuggling and improve trade facilitation.
+Garin also filed a bill that would require labels and health warnings on e-cigarettes to protect the interest of tobacco farmers.

-The partylist also facilitated the of the Department of Labor and Employment's Tulong Panghanapbuhay sa Ating Disadvantaged/Displaced Workers (TUPAD) program in the Western Visayas, although AAMBIS-Owa itself did not fund the program.
+The partylist also facilitated the Department of Labor and Employment's Tulong Panghanapbuhay sa Ating Disadvantaged/Displaced Workers (TUPAD) program in the Western Visayas, although AAMBIS-Owa itself did not fund the program.